core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Unsubscribe {#unsubscribe}

-A CoAP client can unsubscribe simply by cancelling the observation as described in Section 3.6 of {{RFC7641}}.
+A CoAP client can unsubscribe simply by cancelling the observation as described in {{Section 3.6 of RFC7641}}.
 The client MUST either use CoAP GET with the Observe Option set to 1 or send a CoAP Reset message in response to a notification.
-Also on Section 3.6 of {{RFC7641}} the client can simply "forget" the observation and the server will remove it from the list of observers after the next notification.
+Also on {{Section 3.6 of RFC7641}} the client can simply "forget" the observation and the server will remove it from the list of observers after the next notification.

 As per {{RFC7641}} a server that transmits notifications mostly in non-confirmable messages, but it MUST send a notification in a confirmable message instead of a non-confirmable message at least every 24 hours.